Olical/exemplary/README.md

 ## Kaocha

-You'll may need to tweak your kaocha configuration so it will run tests in namespaces that don't end with `-test`, make sure it's set to `".*"`.
+You may need to tweak your kaocha configuration so it will run tests in namespaces that don't end with `-test`, make sure it's set to `".*"`.

 ```clojure
 {:kaocha/tests